Kartmaan/lexika-fr/README.md

 **Zero memory footprint at startup**

 SQLite is a lazy reader: the application connects to the file but loads nothing into RAM until a query is made.
-The 270 MB database occupies virtually no memory at rest.
+The 280 MB database occupies virtually no memory at rest.
 A JSON or Parquet approach would require loading the entire dataset into memory on startup, adding 20–270 MB to the application's footprint depending on the format.

-**Trade-offs acknowledged**

-SQLite is not the optimal format for every use case.
-For machine learning pipelines, where columnar access, compression, and integration with frameworks like Pandas, PyArrow, or Hugging Face `datasets` matter, a **Parquet** export of the same data would be more appropriate.
+### Why CustomTkinter ?

+Lexika's graphical interface is built with CustomTkinter, a modern UI library that extends Python's standard tkinter with a dark-mode-first design system, rounded widgets, and a theming engine, without requiring any external graphical toolkit such as Qt or GTK.

+**No system dependencies**

+Standard tkinter ships with Python on all major platforms.
+CustomTkinter adds only a pure-Python layer on top of it, meaning the entire UI stack installs with a single pip install customtkinter.
+There is no native library to compile, no system package to install, and no compatibility issue between platforms.

+**Cross-platform out of the box**

+The same code runs on Linux, Windows, and macOS without conditional branches or platform-specific backends.
+Window management, icon handling, and font rendering adapt automatically to the host OS.

+**Lightweight footprint**

+Unlike Electron-based or Qt-based alternatives, CustomTkinter adds negligible overhead to startup time and RAM usage.
+For an offline dictionary application where the database itself weighs 280 MB, keeping the UI layer minimal was a deliberate choice.

 ---

 ## Dictionary Source

-The dictionary is derived from **WiktionaryX**, a structured lexical resource parsed from the French Wiktionary, produced by **Franck Sajous**, CNRS research engineer and lecturer in Language Sciences at the University of Toulouse.
+The dictionary is derived from **WiktionaryX**, a XML structured lexical resource parsed from the French Wiktionary, produced by **Franck Sajous**, CNRS research engineer and lecturer in Language Sciences at the University of Toulouse.

 Original source: http://redac.univ-tlse2.fr/lexiques/wiktionaryx.html